sdiehl/wiwinwlh/tutorial.md

 ~~~~

 Alternatively Uniplate instances can be derived automatically from instances of Data without the need to
 explicitly write a Uniplate instance.
+This approach carries a slight amount of overhead over an explicit
+hand-written instance.

 ```haskell
 import Data.Data